-We comply with the Data Protection Act 1998 and are also registered with the ICO (Information Commissioner’s Office).
+We comply with the Data Protection Act 1998 and 2018, together with GDPR 2018 and we are also registered with the ICO (Information Commissioner’s Office).

 By providing us with your data, you warrant to us that you are over 13 years of age.
 [NOTE: YOU MUST BE OVER 18YEARS OF AGE TO ACCESS THIS SITE AND IT’S PRODUCTS AND SERVICES].

 Rebecca Adams is the data controller and I am responsible for your personal data (referred to as “we”, “us” or “our” in this privacy notice).
 If you have any questions about this privacy notice, please contact Rebecca Adams using the details set out below.

 It is very important that the information we hold about you is accurate and up to date.
 Please let us know if at any time your personal information changes by emailing us at firstname.lastname@example.org.

 - WHAT DATA DO WE COLLECT ABOUT YOU, FOR WHAT PURPOSE AND ON WHAT GROUND WE PROCESS IT